Experimental hierarchy of the nonclassicality of single-qubit states via potentials for entanglement, steering, and Bell nonlocality: Nonclassicality potentials

 \subsection{Imperfect beam splitter}

-In typical experimental implementations, due to unavoidable imperfections, the beam splitter (BS) cannot be perfectly balanced and the output modes perfectly coherent.
-Let $r$ and $t$ be the BS reflection and transmission coefficients ($r^2+t^2=1$).
-While $r$ and $t$ are in general complex, their phases do not affect the calculated quantities, hence we assume them to be real and non negative.
-Parameter $q$ characterizes the output decoherence (where $q = 0$ means a perfect coherence).
-Then the single-qubit state $\sigma(p,x)$ mixed with the vacuum on such an imperfect BS yields the two-qubit state \cite{Miranowicz2023}
+In typical experimental implementations, due to unavoidable imperfections, the BS cannot be perfectly balanced and the output modes perfectly coherent.
+Let $r$ and $t$ be the BS reflection and transmission coefficients ($r^2+t^2=1$), respectively.
+While $r$ and $t$ are in general complex, their phases do not affect the calculated quantities, hence we assume them to be real and non-negative.
+Parameter $w$ characterizes the output decoherence (where $w = 1$ means a perfect coherence).
+Then the single-qubit state $\sigma(p,y)$ mixed with the vacuum on such an imperfect BS yields the two-qubit state \cite{Miranowicz2023}

-where $Q = \sqrt{1-q}$.
-In the case of the perfectly balanced ($r=t=1/\sqrt{2}$) and non-decohering ($q=0$) BS this equation reduces to Eq.~(\ref{rhopx}).
+In the case of the perfectly balanced ($r=t=1/\sqrt{2}$) and non-decohering ($w=1$) BS, this equation reduces to Eq.~(\ref{rhopx}).

 Similarly to the ideal case, we define NC potentials for the imperfect BS \cite{Miranowicz2023} as